ntustison/LAMNrFlows/Manuscript/abstract.md

 per-level moments, and use the conditional Gaussian formulation to obtain closed-form posteriors for any subset.
-This enables principled cross-view imputation and, more generally, latent manipulations that preserve anatomy or identity while modulating modality- or view-specific factors; for images, replacing private components by their conditional means produces shared-latent images that act as contrast-robust surrogates.
+This enables principled cross-view imputation and, more generally, latent manipulations that preserve anatomy or identity while modulating modality- or view-specific factors.
+For images, replacing private components by their conditional means produces shared-latent images that act as contrast-robust surrogates.
 We evaluate on multimodal MRI cohorts and multiview imaging-derived phenotype datasets, comparing against